 See src/examples/help_categories.py for an example.

-6.1.6 cmd2.command definition
+7.1.6 cmd2.command definition

-Supports the definition of commands in separate classes to be composed into cmd2.Cmd with_default_category can be used to apply a default category to all commands in the CommandSet.
+Supports the definition of commands in separate classes to be composed into cmd2.Cmd class cmd2.command_definition.CommandSet with_default_category can be used to apply a default category to all commands in the CommandSet.